Divorce (band): History

 They released the single "Gears" in March 2024.
 "My Room", the band's June 2024 single, was billed by Whynow as an "emotional ode to unconditional love" and was produced by Catherine Marks.
 They announced a headline UK tour for October, beginning with a four-night residency at Nottingham's Bodega which quickly sold out.
 This tour also included a show in London's Islington Assembly Hall, their biggest show thus far at that time.
 The band was receiving frequent play on Radio 6 Music by this point.

 The band released singles "All My Freaks" in September 2024, and "Pill" in January 2025 in anticipation for their debut album Drive to Goldenhammer, which released on 7 March, also through Capitol subsidiary Gravity Records.
 The album was recorded at Real World Studios in Wiltshire with producer Marks, and according to Cohen is "written from the perspective of a humorous/tragic caricature of an up-and-coming artist".
 The Guardian called the album "richly executed," and "emotionally resonant", and Far Out gave it four of five stars, calling it "a sprawling organic offering that refuses to remain still".

+On 12 May 2026, Adam Peter-Smith and Kasper Sandstrøm announced via Instagram that they were leaving the band, stating that they needed “to prioritise our personal lives.”
+Their departure left Tiger Cohen-Towell and Felix Mackenzie-Barrow to continue Divorce as a duo.